Iamjonasg/ML-projects/README.md

 # ML-projects
-A repo for small miscallenious machine learning/AI projects
+A repo for small miscellaneous machine learning/AI projects